kelp404/AlertView/README.md

      /_/   \_\_|\___|_|   \__|    \_/  |_|\___| \_/\_/
 ```

 AlertView is an alert division which is a jQuery extension.
-It is like OS X notification window, or Twitter alert message.
+It is like OS X notification window, and Twitter alert message.

-AlertView provides two modes.
-Notification mode is like OS X notification window.
-Alert mode is like Twitter alert message.
+AlertView provides two modes. `Notification mode` is like OS X notification window. `Alert mode` is like Twitter alert message.
 It provides three templates: `default`, `error`, `black`.